-3. There is a 4 screw terminal block located on the back lower right corner of the stove directly above the power cord inlet.
+There is a 4 screw terminal block located on the back lower left corner of the stove directly above the power cord inlet.
 The center 2 screws are for the thermostat wires.

-- Route cord away from appliance. - Do NOT route cord under or in front of appliance.
+- Do NOT remove grounding prong from plug. - Plug directly into properly grounded 3 prong receptacle. - Route cord away from appliance. - Do NOT route cord under or in front of appliance.